sideprotocol/networks/genesis_validators.md

 2. Import validator key pair:
 You should use the validator key or mnemonic from the testnet phase and import it into the current environment to create a genesis transaction.
 We have deposited appropriate Side token rewards into your validator address based on the node statistics from the testnet phase, which can be used to create a validator node for the mainnet.

-Import validator by private key:
 ```sh
 sided keys import-hex <KEY_NAME> <HEX> --key-type segwit
 ```

-Import validator by mnemonics:
 ```sh
 sided keys add <KEY_NAME> --recover --key-type segwit
 ```